|

 whatever

-it is you do than him, until he is
+it is you do than him, until he

-the nerd and his girlfriend leaves
+the nerd and his

-him for you (assuming you are
+him for you

 interested in his girlfriend, which you might not be).

-You would not be playing his
+would not be playing his

 game by doing this, but only playing the

-game—because there is only one
+game — because there is only one

 game, and you either win at it, or you lose.

-Do not allow yourself to believe that by cutting off
+not allow yourself to believe that by cutting off

 your dick and